wpilibsuite/frc-docs/source/docs/software/actuators/wpi-drive-classes.rst

 The Arcade Drive mode is used to control the drivetrain using speed/throttle and rotation rate.
 This is typically used either with two axes from a single joystick, or split across joysticks (often on a single gamepad) with the throttle coming from one stick and the rotation from another.
 This example shows how to use a single joystick with the Arcade mode.
 Construction of the objects has been omitted, for above for drivetrain construction and here for Joystick construction.

 Like Arcade Drive, the Curvature Drive mode is used to control the drivetrain using speed/throttle and rotation rate.
 The difference is that the rotation control input controls the radius of curvature instead of rate of heading change, much like the steering wheel of a car.
-This mode also supports turning in place through an additional parameter.
+This mode also supports turning in place, which is enabled when the third :code:`boolean` paramter is true.

 .. tabs::